MarcPozzo/MyProjects/Birds_Detection/README.md

 - python3 inference.py

-#Strategies and methods useds
+# Strategies and methods useds

 2 methods types of method can be used :
-1) Manually extract objects by images differences and then analyse extracted objects with neural network (for exemple VGG16, Lenet, ...).
+1) Manually extract objects by images differences and then analyse extracted objects with neural network (for exemple VGG16, Lenet).
 2) Use specialzed neural network which automaticaly extract objects and analyze them ( for exemple Yolo, RCNN, ...).

 1) Manually extraction

-For a given image when a bird has just appeared, if you make the substraction with this image and the previous one (when there was still no bird), an important difference will appear in the area  of the bird.
+For a given image when a bird has just appeared, if you make the substraction with this image and the previous one (when there was still no bird), an important differences will appear in the area of the bird.
-Several smaller difference can appear in other area of the picture if there are for exemple new shadows.
-In the below picture the square represent difference with previous image:
+Several smaller difference can appear in other areas of the picture if there are for exemple new shadows.
+In the below picture the squares represent differences with previous image:
 ![imageRectanglesTest_light](https://user-images.githubusercontent.com/30336936/95189697-7c992200-07ce-11eb-9201-d5c96e27b020.jpg)

-These square areas are extracted and consider as to be analalized.
+These square areas are extracted and then should be analyzed.
-Below you can see in green the square predict as birds and in blue the are area not predict as a bird.
+Below you can see in green the square areas predicted by Lenet CNN as birds and in blue the square areas not predict as a bird.

-Below an image of Birds detected (green squares) by Lenet CNN

 ![FO](https://user-images.githubusercontent.com/30336936/94801959-1fc0f480-03e7-11eb-9986-534e52c07f3a.jpg)

 For our use we only need to detect birds in fields, the rest of the picture is not useful.
-We can notice that several objects are identified outside of the field.
+We can notice that several objects are identified outside of the field see above.
-Altought in this case these objects aren't identified as birds, it could be a source of failure and this is not useful.
+These extracted objects could be a source of failure and this is not useful.
 That is why we will set a mask to hide the unuseful part.
 Below the image before and after to set the mask.

-Several objects are identified outside of the field

 Before to set the mask
 ![pic3_mask](https://user-images.githubusercontent.com/30336936/95606479-ad8d8700-0a5a-11eb-9aaf-8e0574aef498.jpg)